Let’s Show the Ladies of LA Some Love!

 Tuk Tuk Thai

 The dynamic sister duo Chef Amanda Kuntee and restaurateur Katy Noochlaor are the masterminds behind Tuk Tuk Thai.
-As the first Thai restaurant in the Sawtelle neighborhood, Tuk Tuk Thai serves all of the comforting classics, including pad Thai and tom yum noodle soup.
-Everything here is made fresh daily, and their weekly lunch specials that are available from 11:30 a.m. to 3 p.m. give you a great bang for your buck.
+Tuk Tuk Thai is the first Thai restaurant to open in the Sawtelle neighborhood—and it’s full of comforting classics.
+You’ll find favorites like pad Thai, tom yum noodle soup, and other freshly made dishes served daily.
+Their weekly lunch specials, available from 11:30 a.m. to 3 p.m., offer great value without skimping on flavor.

 Location: Sawtelle